 To date, particularly in the case of power transmission over long distances, HVDC extruded cables are among the most widely used technological solution.
 This is due to several reasons such as the lower costs, the better social acceptability and the performances respect to other solutions.
+Once certain distance limits are exceeded, the choice of an HVDC cable line is the only solution for undersea electric energy transmission.
+Compared to other types of HVDC cables, one of the main advantages related to the use of extruded cables lies in higher mechanical performance and the capability of the insulation to withstand higher operating temperatures.
 On the other hand, it has been demonstrated that, unlike in HVAC, the electrical stress at which the insulation of an HVDC cable has to withstand does not depends only on the voltage [1].
 During the normal operating conditions, the temperature drop over the dielectric thickness in HVDC cables leads to the accumulation of space charge until the spatial slope of the radial component of the electric field is reversed.
 This phenomenon is essentially due to the variability of the electrical conductivity of the insulation with exponential law with respect to temperature [2].
+Under load, the conductivity of the insulation near the inner surface can be up to three order of magnitude higher than that in proximity of the outer surface.

 Beside the consequences of the onset of a thermal gradient, other phenomena concur to the accumulation of space charge, such as the injection from the electrodes, the trapping and de-trapping of electrons and ions [3-5].
-However, it has been shown that, as the radial thermal gradient in the dielectric increases, the space charge density grows up until it leads to invert the radial slope' sign of the electric field distribution compared to that occurring under no load or alternating voltage.
-In this scenario, the maximum electric field value can be reached close to the outer surface of the dielectric layer and it may exceed that occurring under unloaded conditions [6].
+However, it has been shown that, as the radial thermal gradient in the dielectric increases, the space charge density grows up until it leads to invert the spatial slope' sign of the radial electric field distribution with respect to that occurring under no load or alternating voltage.
+Once exceeded a certain thermal gradient threshold, the position where the maximum electric field is reached moves from the inner to the outer interface between the dielectric and the semiconductive layer.
+In this scenario, the maximum electric field value may exceed that occurring under unloaded conditions [6].

 The eventual achievement of electric field values higher than the rated ones can cause partial discharges [7-8] with consequent aging of the insulation and its breakdown [9].
 The aging of the insulation layer can also be caused by thermal cycles that can degrade the crystalline lattice.
 This can lead to an appreciable modification of macroscopic physical properties, namely thermal and electrical conductivity.
 This can accentuate the above-mentioned phenomenon of reversal of the electric field profile [10].
-The effects on HVDC cables of several transients, namely overvoltage and polarity reversal, are strictly related to the establishment of thermal gradient over the thickness of the insulation [11-12].